Grant Stott

-Grant Stott (born 13 May 1967) is a Scottish broadcaster from Edinburgh.
+Grant Stott (born May 13, 1967) is a Scottish broadcaster, radio DJ, television presenter, Scottish cultural commentator, master of ceremonies, events host, actor, and part-time pantomime villain from Edinburgh.
 He formerly worked as a DJ on Edinburgh radio station Forth 1 until January 2017.
-He then joined BBC Radio Scotland and now appears on the television soap opera River City.
+He then joined BBC Radio Scotland and now appears as Sam Spiller on the television soap opera River City.
 Stott is the brother of television presenter John Leslie.